tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-Nearby allies that you didn’t target with the effect can heal hit points equal to your Wisdom modifier (x2 at 5th level; x3 at 8th).
+Nearby allies that you didn’t target with the effect can heal hit points equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier.

 ---